evaalonsoortiz/Fourier-based-field-estimation/README.md

-The ChiDist class has 3 subclasses (SheppLogan, Spherical and Cylindrical) and can be used to simulate the susceptibility distribution arising from a sphere, cylinder or Shepp-Logan phantom.
+**Overview:** The ChiDist class has 3 subclasses (SheppLogan, Spherical and Cylindrical) and can be used to simulate the susceptibility distribution arising from a sphere, cylinder or Shepp-Logan phantom.

 fourier_based_field_est.m can be used to calculate the magnetic field offset produced by susceptibility distribution subject to a uniform external magnetic field B0 that is orientated along the z-axis.